UnNamedPerson/DSND-blog-post-project/README.md

 # DSND-blog-post-project

-The goal for this project is to study the following questions for the US medical equipment data:
+The goal for this project is to study the following questions for the Stack overflow developer survey data:

 Questions: